Vinodh-Machireddy/ml/Interview.md

 7. Security

 ## Cost governance/Optimization
 - aws Fargate is serverless compute for containers which manages worker nodes.
 - knative: serverless model serving where it scale to zero.
-In ECR, Implemented image lifecycle policy, Delete untagged images older than 30 days. and Only kept last 5 versions. 👉 Reduced ECR storage cost
+- In ECR, Implemented image lifecycle policy, Delete untagged images older than 30 days. and Only kept last 5 versions. 👉 Reduced ECR storage cost
-In S3, I implemented lifecycle policies and intelligent tiering to move old artifacts to Glacier.
+- In S3, I implemented lifecycle policies and intelligent tiering to move old artifacts to Glacier.
-EC2 Cost Optimization by Converted stable workloads to Reserved Instances, and Used Spot for batch processing In EKS, I enabled Cluster Autoscaler and HPA to scale nodes and pods dynamically.
+- In EKS, I enabled Cluster Autoscaler and HPA to scale nodes and pods dynamically.
-Also, I implemented tagging strategy and used AWS Cost Explorer for monitoring and budget alerts.
+- Also, I implemented tagging strategy and used AWS Cost Explorer for monitoring and budget alerts.
+- EC2 Cost Optimization by Converted stable workloads to Reserved Instances, and Used Spot for batch processing

 ## Interview Schedule: